 Imagine you just landed a great new job.
 You’re really pumped for the first day of work.
 You put on your brand new suit, pick up your swanky briefcase, and head to the office…only to sit in onboarding meetings for the whole first day.

 Many times, you are left with lots of choices at the end of onboarding, including whether to purchase supplemental life insurance.

 What is Supplemental Life Insurance?

-Supplemental life insurance is, as you might guess, a form of additional life insurance.
-It’s not meant to take the place of a good term life insurance policy.
-But it will give your family additional coverage should the worst happen to you.
+Supplemental life insurance is a form of additional life insurance.
+It’s not meant to take the place of a term life insurance policy.
+Instead, it will give your family additional coverage should the worst happen to you.

-You can get supplemental life insurance two ways: through your employer, or privately.
+You can get supplemental life insurance in two ways: through your employer or privately.

 Some employers offer both term life insurance coverage and supplemental life insurance.
 Term life insurance through your employer generally works like regular term life insurance.
 It may be cheaper, though, since it’s a group policy.
 The company takes on less risk when insuring a larger group of people, and this can translate into savings for you.

 In 2014, about 94 percent of U.S. companies surveyed offered their employees life insurance coverage of some sort.
 Employers generally offer these ancillary benefits based on what their employees need most.